NiShApOkHaReL/100DaysOfDataScience/README.md

   - Derivative and their notation
   - And also performed some devivates of lines, Quadratics, Higher degree polynomials and other power functions
   - The inverse function and its derivative

+## Day 18 -  Calculus for Machine Learning and Data Science

+  - Derivative of trigonometric functions
+  - Meaning of the Exponential(e)
+  - The derivative of e^x
+  - The derivative of log(x)
+  - Existence of the derivative